Skip to content

 After creating your first scenario, click the “Preview” button to run it.
 Try interacting with the case by asking questions and ordering labs to make sure that the case is working as you intended.
 You can always edit the scenario to make further changes and then preview again.

-Preview mode is designed to let you go as far as you want, whether it’s just try out just a few questions, or complete the case and get feedback.
+Preview mode is designed to let you go as far as you want, whether it’s to try out just a few questions or complete the case and get feedback.

 In order to assign case scenarios to your students, you’ll need to create a course.
 From the main dashboard, click the Courses section on the left, and then click New course to create one.